Video Download: Telomeres The Overlooked Key To Solving The Puzzle Of Aging

 This causes our tissues to have a harder time regenerating.
 The result is the increase in age-related diseases.

 Therefore, the key to good health and longevity is to protect our precious telomeres.
-The good news is that our lifestyles can play a huge role in the health of our telomeres, both good and bad.
+The good news is that our lifestyles can play a massive role in the health of our telomeres, both good and bad.

 Numerous studies have concluded that oxidative stress -- a build-up of dangerous molecules called free radicals -- can speed up telomere shrinkage.
 As damage increases, telomeres are no longer able to carry out their protective role.